folded-php/exception/README.md

 Folded is a constellation of packages to help you setting up a web app easily, using ready to plug in packages.

 - [folded/config](https://github.com/folded-php/config): Configuration and environment utilities for your PHP web app.
+- [folded/exception](https://github.com/folded-php/exception): Various kind of exception to throw for your web app.
+- [folded/orm](https://github.com/folded-php/orm): An ORM for you web app.
 - [folded/request](https://github.com/folded-php/request): Request utilities, including a request validator, for your PHP web app.
 - [folded/routing](https://github.com/folded-php/routing): Routing functions for your PHP web app.
 - [folded/view](https://github.com/folded-php/view): View utilities for your PHP web app.